FAQ

 Don't blame us!
 Dave's publicist decides which cities he'll visit on book tour.
 She's the one that hates Dubuque.

-Please contact us at nolowflow@davebarry.com BEFORE sending in your book, especially if you need a timely response; we may have additional instructions for you as we are sometimes away from the Miami office for extended periods.
+Please contact us at nolowflow@davebarry.com before you order if you need a timely response; we may have additional instructions for you as we are sometimes away from Miami for extended periods.
+Otherwise, please be sure to email us after you order so we can let Dave know there's a book waiting to be signed.

 A note from the staff: